-I have been working as a professional psychotherapist for the last 6 years and have experience in private practice, schools, Universities and Youth counselling agencies.
+I have been working as a professional psychotherapist for the last 8 years and have experience in private practice, schools, Universities and counselling agencies.
 I have worked with people from diverse communities and with a wide range of issues.
-I am trained as a adult psychotherapist but have additional training and experience to work with adolescents
+I am trained as a adult psychotherapist but have additional training and experience of working with adolescents

 - Working with generalised anxiety disorder

 - Lockdown anxiety and loneliness

 - Counselling for depression

 - Panic attacks and mindfulness

 - Relationship difficulties